-Dr. Menchetti has been teaching piano in many diverse settings: from private music academies to Italian junior high schools and to American colleges.
-As a Graduate Teaching Assistant, he taught at Houghton College, and, under the direction of pedagogue Dr. Michelle Conda, at College-Conservatory of Music, University of Cincinnati.
-He won the CCM Excellence in Teaching Award for the best doctoral Teaching Assistant and, after completing his doctorate, Dr. Menchetti returned to CCM as a visiting instructor of piano and piano pedagogy.
+Prior to joining Washington State University, Dr. Menchetti has taught piano in many diverse settings, from Italian junior high schools to American colleges.
+Winner of the College-Conservatory of Music Excellence in Teaching Award for the best doctoral teaching assistant, after completing his doctorate he returned to CCM as a visiting instructor of piano and piano pedagogy.

 His primary teachers include Pier Narciso Masi, Enrico Stellini, Pietro De Maria, Andrea Lucchesini, William John Newbrough, and Michael Chertock.